Meg, Jo, Beth and Amy (and the boy next door)

 Little Women 2019, Florence Pugh as Amy

-Amy is a character who divides people and Amy´s (previous) screen portrayals all contribute to Amy hate.
+Amy is a character who divides people and many of Amy´s screen portrayals contribute to the Amy hate.
 Louisa loosely based Amy´s character to her younger sister May.
 When Louisa and May were young there was a great deal of rivalry between them.
-Both very impulsive and temperamental and both loved attention.
+Both were very impulsive and temperamental and both loved attention.
 Louisa was more boyish and May was more feminine and like Amy she slept with a cloths peg in her nose when she was 12.
 Unlike Amy who in the book comes to the conclusion that she does not have the genius May embodied genius.
 She was a professional artist and her paintings were exhibited in Paris Salon and she even wrote and published a book for young female art students called "Studying art abroad and how to do it cheaply".
 Many readers have wondered why there isn´t that much Amy in the third book Little Men.
 May had asked Louisa not to write a lot about Amy.
-She was constantly bombarded by Amy lovers and Amy haters which distracted her own artistic work.
+She was constantly bombarded by both Amy lovers and Amy haters which distracted her own artistic work.
 Louisa nearly ruined her sister´s artistic career by having the sister of her most famous literal protagonist marry the boy who the protagonist herself rejected.

 Sibling rivalry is not a beautiful thing.

-Unfortunately Louisa was never fully able to let go of the deeply rooted jealousy she felt towards May and to be noted it was not caused by a man (even though many adaptations turn the whole Laurie thing into a weird triangle) but the ever old brains versus beauty dichotomy.
-Amy burning Jo´s book and lacking genius were all puns against May because Louisa had hard time to handle the fact that her more feminine sister was just as smart and ambitious as she was and May did have more liberties studying art in Europe when Louisa was bound to home writing.
 Same way as Jo and Amy in the books Louisa and May did became closer when they matured and learned to control their tempers.
 They even made trips to Europe together.
 There is a great deal of Louisa herself in Amy´s character.
 There were times when Louisa did consider marrying for money instead of love until her mother persuaded her otherwise.